Microsoft Outlook: Security concerns

-As part of its Trustworthy Computing initiative, Microsoft took corrective steps to fix Outlook's reputation in Office Outlook 2003.
+As part of its Trustworthy Computing initiative, Microsoft took corrective steps to fix Outlook's reputation for a lack of security in Office Outlook 2003.
 Among the most publicized security features are that Office Outlook 2003 does not automatically load images in HTML emails or permit opening executable attachments by default, and includes a built-in Junk Mail filter.
 Service Pack 2 has augmented these features and adds an anti-phishing filter.

 Outlook add-ins

 Outlook add-ins are small additional programs for the Microsoft Outlook application, mainly purposed to add new functional capabilities into Outlook and automate various routine operations.
 The term also refers to programs where the main function is to work on Outlook files, such as synchronization or backup utilities.
 Outlook add-ins may be developed in Microsoft Visual Studio or third-party tools such as Add-in Express.
 Outlook add-ins are not supported in Outlook Web App.

 From Outlook 97 on, Exchange Client Extensions are supported in Outlook.
 Outlook 2000 and later support specific COM components called Outlook Add-Ins.
 The exact supported features (such as .NET components) for later generations were extended with each release.